-While it is important to implement innovative teaching strategies to promote healthy learning, doing a behaviour check for the students is of equal significance.
+While it is important to implement innovative teaching strategies to promote healthy learning, doing a behavior check for the students is of equal significance.

-An example of an activity for behaviour management is-
+An example of an activity for behavior management is-

 - Conduct storytelling and games in the class

-- Offer positive and negative game points for good and bad behaviour
+- Offer positive and negative game points for good and bad behavior

 It may be a small beginning, but doing such activities with students instills in them good behavioral virtues that are carried by them for life.